tari-project/rfcs/src/RFC-0172_PeerToPeerMessagingProtocol.md

 - understanding and constructing Tari messages;
 - gracefully reestablishing dropped connections; and (optionally)
 - either:
-  - communicating to a SOCKS5 proxy (for connections over Tor).
+  - communicating to a SOCKS5 proxy (e.g. connections over Tor).
   - or have a static public IPv4 address.

 Additionally, communication nodes MUST be capable of performing the following tasks:

-- opening a proxy control port for establishing secure peer channels;
-- maintaining a list of known peers in the form of a routing table;
+- maintaining a list of known and available peers in the form of a peer list;
 - forwarding directed messages to neighbouring peers; and
 - broadcasting messages to neighbouring peers.